ligato/docs/docs/tutorials/05_kv-scheduler.md

 The second transaction introduces the expected interface.
 The KV Scheduler:

-- recognized this as a dependency for the cached route
+- recognized the interface as a dependency for the cached route.
-- sorted items into the correct order
+- sorted the items into the correct order.
 - called the appropriate configuration method.

 The previously cached route is marked as `[WAS-PENDING]`.
 This indicates the item had been cached previously.